-Luckily, you can’t really go wrong with either.
+Spoiler: you cannot go wrong with either language!

 The Case for R

 R has boasts widespread adoption within the data science community.
 Thanks to R’s popularity, you can always get support if you need assistance with using the language.
 What’s more: there are thousands of publicly released packages that you can use with R to extend its capabilities to new heights.
 This allows R to provide a solution to virtually any data-related problem.
 Whether you need to perform statistical analysis, create a graph, or build a machine learning model, there’s an R package for the task.

 Because R was made primarily for data analysis, common mathematical operations like matrix multiplication work straight out of the box.
 Moreover, R’s array-oriented syntax facilitates the translation of math into code, which is especially useful for programming novices.

 Python is a “batteries included” programming language, meaning it can do virtually anything you need it to: data engineering, data wrangling, machine learning, website scraping, web development — you name it.